apify/actor-whitepaper/README.md

 ### Design goals

-- Keep it as simple as possible, but not simpler
+- Each actor should do just one thing, and do it well.
-- Each actor should do just one thing, and have everything to run on its own
+- Keep it as simple as possible, but not simpler.
-- When in doubt, optimize for the users of the actors, e.g. generating a nice user interface
+- When in doubt, optimize for the users of the actors, help them understand what the actor does
-- TODO...
+- ?

 ### Relation to the Actor model